 Seek out those that disagree with current behaviors.

-- We developed a ‘workaround team’ and openly found those that were doing things differently.
-These differences were documented, the people were interviewed and left to continue their work.
-Through gathering these ideas, we found an increase in trust throughout the organization and identified many many bad ideas from management – leading to better ways to make change happen and improved output.
+- We developed a ‘workaround team’ and openly found those doing things differently.
+These differences were documented, and the people were interviewed and left to continue their work.
+Through gathering these ideas, we found an increase in trust throughout the organization.
+We identified many, many bad ideas from management – leading to better ways to make change happen and improved output.

-- I know the mantra of “don’t bring me problems, bring me solutions” sounds leadership like – It’s not.
-When you only want solutions people hide all the problems.
+- I know the mantra “don’t bring me problems, bring me solutions” sounds like leadership – It’s not.
+When you only want solutions, people hide all the problems.

-- One CEO I know has on the organizations ‘Key-Result-Areas’ a just fix it line.
-This line is where each manager lists customer, process, product, and people problems.
-They are expected to document and share these problems in monthly management team meetings.
+- One CEO I know has a just fix-it line on the organization’s Key-Result-Areas’.
+Each manager lists customer, process, product, and people problems in this line.
+They must document and share these problems in monthly management team meetings.
 Sometimes the problems can be solved, and often they cannot.
-Knowing the problems supports the organization to determine what to do, and what not to do.
+Knowing the problems supports the organization in determining what to do and what not to do.

-Listen and talk to people, watch them work, observe the problems, ask how you can help
+Listen and talk to people, watch them work, observe the problems, and ask how you can help

 - As a manager of an organization, data is helpful, and your discretion is necessary.
-By talking with people, on a regular basis, you can gain a qualitative temperature of what is happening.
-These discussions and your listening attracts trust and builds the capacity of the organization to accept and recover from threats.
+You can gain a qualitative temperature of what is happening by talking with people regularly.
+These discussions and listening attract trust and build the organization’s capacity to accept and recover from threats.

-- One High School Administrator I know found a very low trust and hostile culture in a new school.
-For the first 18 months (while doing many other things) she chose to have bi-weekly 1 on 1 meetings with each of the employees, she called these “Intentional Conversations.”
-In the 1 on 1’s the first 10-15 minutes were school based stuff (goals, roles, procedures, behaviors) the remaining 15 minutes were just time to share.
-She told each person “What is said in here stays in here with me, anything you say I will not share with anyone.
-If you say you ate tuna fish for dinner and someone else finds out, it is because you told them not me.”
-After 10 months the change in trust and conversations in the 1 on 1s plus staff/ faculty meetings was much much better.
+- One High School Administrator I know found very low trust and hostile culture in a new school.
+For the first 18 months (while doing many other things), she chose to have bi-weekly 1 on 1 meetings with each of the employees, which she called these “Intentional Conversations.”
+In the 1 on 1’s, the first 10-15 minutes were school-based stuff (goals, roles, procedures, behaviors); the remaining 15 minutes were just time to share.
+She told each person, “What is said here stays here with me.
+Anything you say, I will not share with anyone.
+If you say you ate tuna fish for dinner and someone else finds out, it is because you told them, not me.”
+After 10 months, the change in trust and conversations in the 1-on-1s plus staff/ faculty meetings was much better.

-Be thoughtful and purposeful about your organization design
+Be thoughtful and purposeful about your organization’s design.

-- Adding too many layers of management, or not having enough support, or creating unclear roles, or promoting people who not right for the role all hurt the organization.
-You can do some research and determine what works, BUT do it slow and thoughtfully.
-Create a safe-to-fail experiment and form a hypothesis of what you expect to have happen.
-From the experiment and hypothesis seek contrary evidence, look to see where you are wrong.
-Be on the look out for what worked to increase and what did not work to decrease.
+- Adding too many layers of management, not having enough support, creating unclear roles, or promoting people who are not right for the role all hurt the organization.
+You can research and determine what works, BUT do it slowly and thoughtfully.
+Create a safe-to-fail experiment and form a hypothesis of what you expect to have to happen.
+From the experiment and hypothesis, seek contrary evidence, and look to see where you are wrong.
+Be on the lookout for what worked to increase and what did not work to decrease.